-The simulation results is divided into three parts: (1) C-metric which represents the performance of the solution of MOGA, and (2) generation distance which represents the speed of an algorithm that can find the optimal solution, and (3) the optimal solutions of MOGA.
+The simulation results is divided into three parts: (1) \mathscr{C} -metric which represents the performance of the solution of MOGA, and (2) generation distance which represents the speed of an algorithm that can find the optimal solution, and (3) the optimal solutions of MOGA.

-C-metric
+\mathscr{C} -metric

-Table 4.2 C-metric
+Table 4.2 %-metric

 Individual Size 1% of Hiroshima 5% of Hiroshima 10% of Hiroshima

-C(OPX,TPX) 0.23 1.00 0.00
+$\mathscr{C}(OPX,TPX)$ 0.23 1.00 0.00

-C(TPX,OPX) 0.02 0.41 1.00
+$\mathscr{C}(TPX,OPX)$ 0.02 0.41 1.00

-The $\mathscr{C}$ -metric at generation 200 of MOGA is shown in table 4.2.
-In the case of 1% and 5% of the sample data are considered as the number of KD-tree partitioning, the two-point crossover (TPX) operator contributes in MOGA to less non-dominated frontier than the one-point crossover (OPX), because value of $\mathscr{C}$ (TPX,OPX) are less than value of $\mathscr{C}$ (OPX,TPX) in both 1% and 5% of the sample data.
-In the case of 10% of the sample data is considered as the number of KD-tree partitioning, the two-point crossover operator contributes in MOGA to better non-dominated frontier than the one-point crossover operator contributes in MOGA to better non-dominated frontier than the one-point crossover, because $\mathscr{C}$ (TPX,OPX) is equal to 1.00 and $\mathscr{C}(OPX,TPX)$ is equal to 0.00.
+The \mathscr{C} -metric at generation 200 of MOGA is shown in table 4.2.
+In the case of 1% and 5% of the sample data are considered as the number of KD-tree partitioning, the two-point crossover (TPX) operator contributes in MOGA to less non-dominated frontier than the one-point crossover (OPX), because value of \mathscr{C} (TPX,OPX) are less than value of \mathscr{C} (OPX,TPX) in both 1% and 5% of the sample data.
+In the case of 10% of the sample data is considered as the number of KD-tree partitioning, the two-point crossover operator contributes in MOGA to better non-dominated frontier than the one-point crossover, because \mathscr{C} (TPX,OPX) is equal to 1.00 and $\mathscr{C}(OPX,TPX)$ is equal to 0.00.
 It means there is no individual from two-point crossover operator that dominated by any individual from one-point crossover operator, and all individuals from one-point crossover operator are dominated by at least one individual from two-point crossover operator.